// article

 | Compliance | Audit trails | Append-only logs, hash chaining |

-Token bucket algorithm:
+Token bucket with Redis:

 import redis